-Management determines the estimated useful lives and the related depreciation for its property, plant and equipment based on the period over which the property, plant and equipment are expected to provide economic benefits.
-Management's estimation of the useful lives of property, plant and equipment is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
+Management determines the estimated useful lives and the related depreciation for its intangible assets based on the period over which the intangible assets are expected to provide economic benefits.
+Management's estimation of the useful lives of intangible assets are based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.

-The estimation of the useful lives of the property, plant and equipment could change significantly due to physical wear and tear, technical or commercial obsolesce and legal or other limits on the use of property, plant and equipment.
+The estimation of the useful lives of the intangible assets could change significantly due to physical wear and tear, technical or commercial obsolesce and legal or other limits on the use of intangible assets.
 The depreciation charge is increased where useful lives are less than previously estimated lives.

-The carrying value of property, plant and equipment as of 31 December 2023 and 2022 are disclosed in Note 10 of the financial statements.
+The carrying value of intangible assets as of 31 December 2024 and 2023 are disclosed in Note 11 respectively of the financial statements.

-Based on Management's assessment, no change in the estimated useful lives of property, plant and equipment is required as of 31 December 2023 and 2022.
+Based on Management's assessment, no change in the estimated useful lives of intangible assets are required as of 31 December 2024 and 2023.